radixdlt/radixdlt-javascript/packages/application/README.md

 If we would have called `deriveNextAccount` without the `{ alsoSwitchTo: true }` argument we wouldn't have had switched account and we wouldn't have seen the print `"🙋🏽‍♀️ my address is: '9S8P...7RAG'"`, because a new value would not have been emitted on the `activeAddress` reactive property, we would have simple derived a new latent account that we can switch to at a later point.
 More about [account switching here](#account-switching), more about [account derivation here](#account-derivation).

-#### Universe Magic

-A radix public address is the base58 encoding of two pieces of information:
-`UniverseMagicByte || PublicKey` plus some checksum bytes.
-The `UniverseMagicByte` or just `Magic` is an integer uniquely identifying the network.
-Which will have different values for e.g. our betanet and mainnet, thus we must know the universe magic before we can derive any Radix addresses from a public key.
-The implications of this is that the `activeAddress` property will not emit any value until we have fetched the universe magic from a node.

-> ⚠️ `activeAddress` will not emit any address until you have called connected to a node.
+> ⚠️ `activeAddress` will not emit any address until you have called connected to a node, because a network identifier fetched from the node is required to format an address.

 ### Account listing